Slavery in Mauritania: French colonialism

 The French colonized Mauritania in 1904 during the Scramble for Africa.
 Mauritania and other territories owned by France were known as sociétés esclavagistes or "slave societies" because slavery was a tradition with which the French interacted.
 The French reshaped slavery socially because "French administrators and French missionaries created a role for themselves ... that was, for the most part, compatible with local cultural customs."
 However, the economic impact was limited, as prices were not raised to a level high enough to promote a greater supply of slaves.

 There were several interpretations of the impact that colonialism had on African societies.
-Mahmood Madani believed that colonialism allowed slave masters' power to remain unchecked because of the authority that backed them.
+Mahmood Mamdani believed that colonialism allowed slave masters' power to remain unchecked because of the authority that backed them.
 However, other scholars believed that African institutions did not change because Europeans were simply consumers.

 The French controlled their territories by the use of African employees from those territories.
 Mauritanian employees worked low-level positions and the "colonial hierarchy operated on the assumption that its African employees would act as transparent, unthinking conduits who would link white colonial authorities to black African colonial subjects."
 The African employees were not seen as a threat despite the fact that they had the ability to control the flow of information between the Mauritanians and the French because of the language barrier.